 How do you incorporate in South Dakota?

 What is the process of incorporation in South Dakota?
 What type of documentation is required?
-These are some of the common questions that you will be confronted with if you planning to start a new business in the state.
+These are some of the common questions that you will be confronted with if you are planning to start a new business in the state.
 The following steps will enable understanding of the entire process:

 The first step towards incorporation in South Dakota is choosing the type of business you want to form.
 The different types of business structures that you can form in the Mount Rushmore State include Business Corporation (C & S Corporation), Non-Profit Corporation, Limited Liability Company (LLC), Limited Partnership (LP), Limited Liability Partnership (LLP), Co-operative, and Business Trusts.